sogilis/Blog/README.md

 Wait a view seconds then, go to [http://localhost:3000](http://localhost:3000).

-### How to write a new article?
+### Write a new article

-1. Run blog locally (see above).

-2. Write your article:
+1. Write your article:

    Create a new text file in `site/content/posts`.
    Following formats are supported:
       - [Asciidoc](https://asciidoctor.org) with `.adoc` files
       - [Markdown](https://en.wikipedia.org/wiki/Markdown) with `.md` files

-3. See the result at [http://localhost:3000](http://localhost:3000)
+2. See the result at [http://localhost:3000](http://localhost:3000)

-4. Finalize your article, and see the output in real time.
+3. Finalize your article, and see the output in real time.

+### Publish your article

-5. When finished, create a new Pull Request to get feedbacks from other team members.
+1. Create a new Pull Request to get feedbacks from other team members.

-6. See the deployemet done in your PR to assess generated static site
+:info: Netlify provides a preview environment.
+See `deploy-preview` jobs triggered by your Pull Request to get the corresponding url.

-7. Ask a maintener to Merge the Pull Request
+5. Merge the Pull Request into `master` branch.

+6. It's done, the deployment is automated.

 ### How to stop blog locally?